...

 A material and substantial change must be a part of your case.
 That material and substantial change could be experienced by you, your co-parent, or your child.
 This is not a minor or insignificant change.
 Rather, this is a major change.
 The major change must render the prior court order unusable or impractical.
 You must have evidence of the material and substantial change sufficient to convince a judge of the requested modification.

 Additionally, the requested modification must be in the best interest of your child.
-The best interest of your child is the guiding principle by which courts will judge you are modification based on.
-Even if a material and substantial change can be found in your case the best interests matter even more.
-Therefore, if a requested change is not in your child’s best interests, then the modification will not be granted by the court.
+The best interest of the child is the guiding principle by which courts will evaluate your modification request.
+Even if a material and substantial change is proven in your case, the child’s best interests carry greater weight.
+Therefore, if the requested change does not serve your child’s best interests, the court will not grant the modification.

 Your relationship with your child may lead to a modification request